 In terms of our mental health, vacations have been scientifically proven to reduce stress, specifically work-related stress.
 Studies show that taking at least seven consecutive days off from work (at home or away) has immediate and extraordinary effects on perceived stress, strain, and overall wellbeing!
 Plus, these benefits have been categorized across the scientific community.
 For instance, a Wisconsin women’s health study found that vacations can reduce the symptoms of depression and tension, and have the additional effect of strengthening relationships!
 Science has also demonstrated across the board that more time off contributes to a reduced risk of dementia in those aged 65 and older!

-And just when you thought there surely couldn’t be more reasons to get that holiday booked, there are well-documented anticipatory benefits too.
+And, just when you thought there surely couldn’t be more reasons to get that holiday booked, there are well-documented anticipatory benefits too.
 Scientists used a fancy piece of equipment known as an fMRI scanner to analyze people’s neural circuitry.
-They found that people looking forward to something positive activated regions of their brains (known as the bilateral medial prefrontal cortex) associated with higher levels of wellbeing!
+They found that people looking forward to something positive activated their brains’ bilateral medial prefrontal cortex, which are regions of the brain associated with higher levels of wellbeing!

 People tend to feel happier when in positive anticipation of something.
 This can apply to getting excited about simple purchases, events we’re looking forward to, or going on holidays!

 Science tells us that more holidays empirically result in less job-related burnout.
-Burnout is always something to keep an eye on.
-It refers to when work-related stress and pressure result in negative health outcomes like anxiety, chronic exhaustion, and depression.
+Burnout refers to negative health outcomes, such as anxiety, chronic exhaustion, and depression, that occur as a result of work-related stress and pressure.
 According to a UK poll, only 44% of female employees feel that their workplace has systems in place that can prevent burnout.
-Luckily for us, however, there are things that we can all do to mitigate feelings of burnout.
+Luckily for us, however, there are things that we can all do to mitigate and prevent feelings of burnout.
 Planning and taking vacations is one of them!

-This doesn’t only apply to shipping off to Mediterranean beaches.
-We can also try other strategies, such as ‘Email Vacations.’
-This means turning off notifications when outside work hours, and designating specific times when in work hours to look at emails, instead of checking them constantly throughout the day.
+Taking a vacation doesn’t necessarily refer to jetting off to a Mediterranean beach.
+We can also try other strategies, such as ‘‘email vacations.’’
+This means turning off notifications outside work hours, and designating specific times during work to look at emails, instead of checking them constantly throughout the day.
 This can reduce stress, and therefore reduce physical symptoms of stress, such as burnout!